 This "How To" provides guidance to managers in making redeployment referrals and to understand their roles and responsibilities in the process.
-It also outlines the process for employees completing skills audits.
+It also outlines employees' involvement at the start of the process.

 Agreeing redeployment

-As a substantive manager you should discuss the potential reason for redeployment with your HR Business Partner and also ensure no alternatives are available, for example reasonable adjustments.
+Substantive managers should discuss the potential reason for redeployment with their HR Business Partner and also ensure no alternatives are available, for example reasonable adjustments.

 Redeployment meeting

-Once the need for redeployment has been identified, you should meet with the employee to confirm that redeployment is being considered, discuss the reasons for this and ensure that they agree to engage in the process.
+Once the need for redeployment has been identified, this should be discussed with the employee to confirm that redeployment is being considered, discuss the reasons for this and ensure that they agree to engage in the process.

-Employees should be given a written invite to this meeting and be reminded that they may choose to bring a colleague or TU representative with them.
+These discussions may be part of a meeting convened as part of, for example, the Capability procedure or may also be a separate meeting, whichever is relevant in the circumstances.
+Employees should be given a written invite to this meeting and be reminded that they may choose to bring a colleague or Trade Union representative with them.

 The meeting provides an opportunity to:

-- Review the reason for redeployment, for example, in health related redeployment cases, you should consider whether reasonable adjustments could be made to the employee's substantive role (in consultation with Occupational Health (OH)) prior to confirming redeployment as an option
+- Review the reason for redeployment, for example, in health related redeployment cases, consideration should be given as to whether reasonable adjustments could be made to the employee's substantive role (in consultation with Occupational Health (OH)) before confirming redeployment as an option.

-- Explain the redeployment process and provide a copy of the Redeployment policy for future reference and confirm they will need to complete a skills audit.
+- Explain the redeployment process and provide a copy of or link to the Redeployment policy for future reference.

 - If an employee indicates that they do not wish to be redeployed or engage in the process, they need to be made aware of the potential consequences for their continued employment and be asked to confirm this in writing.
-Further advice should be sought from your HR Business Partner at this stage
+Further advice should be sought from the HR Business Partner at this stage.

-- Explain that, whilst in the redeployment process, they may be offered periods of short term assignments to enhance their skills and experience
+- Explain that, whilst they are in the redeployment process, they may be offered periods of short term assignments to enhance their skills and experience.

-- Explain that the Council's vacancies are advertised on myjobscotland and that it is their responsibility to regularly check the vacancies on the website and note their interest in any posts to the HR Helpdesk
+- Explain that the Council's vacancies are advertised on myjobscotland and that it is their responsibility to regularly check the vacancies on the website and apply for the posts directly on myjobscotland.

-- Confirm that you will contact the HR Helpdesk to progress the referral and request the relevant paperwork be sent and confirm timescales for this.
-Please refer to How to do a redeployment search for further information.
+- Refer the employee to the How to do a redeployment search for further information.

-- All details relating to the conversation with the employee should be confirmed in writing
+- All details relating to the conversation with the employee should be confirmed in writing.
+Template letters will be available from Human Resources at hrhelpdesk@falkirk.gov.uk.

 Employees on sick leave